Introduction

 Conclusion

 This should have showed you how to make concrete planters.
-It’s not hard a hard task and everyone should be able to accomplish this.
+It’s not a hard task and everyone should be able to accomplish this.
+By engaging in this project, you not only gain a new skill but also create a beautiful addition to your home or garden.

-One way to customize it, even more, would be adding pigment or latex paint into the concrete as stated before in the beginning.
+One way to customize it even more would be to add pigment or latex paint into the concrete, as stated before in the beginning.
 The pigment can create deeper colors while latex can make beautiful light colors.
+Furthermore, experimenting with different shapes and sizes can yield a stunning collection of planters that serve as a conversation starter.